“If any one hears my voice and opens the door….”

 Revelation 3:20 may well be the most-quoted Bible verse in today’s churches.
 Jesus said, “Behold, I stand at the door and knock.
-If anyone hears my voice and opens the door, I will come in and dine with him and he with me.”
+If anyone hears my voice and opens the door, I will come in and will dine with him and he with me.”

 The fact is evangelism was precisely what was needed in that Laodicean church.
 Undoubtedly, some of those church leaders needed saving!
 If that’s the case, then this fascinating verse was meant exactly for the purpose for which we use it today.